DragoonAethis/libstreaming/README.md

 * With the **MediaCodec** API and the buffer-to-buffer method which requires Android 4.1.
 * With the **MediaCodec** API and the surface-to-buffer method which requires Android 4.3.

-### Encoding with the MediaRecorder API

-The **MediaRecorder** API was not intended for streaming applications but can be used to retrieve encoded data from the peripherals of the phone.
-The trick is to configure a MediaRecorder instance to write to a **LocalSocket** instead of a regular file (see **MediaStream.java**).

-Edit: as of Android Lollipop using a **LocalSocket** is not possible anymore for security reasons.
-But using a [**ParcelFileDescriptor**](http://developer.android.com/reference/android/os/ParcelFileDescriptor.html) does the trick.
-More details in the file **MediaStream.java**! ([Thanks to those guys for the insight](http://stackoverflow.com/questions/26990816/mediarecorder-issue-on-android-lollipop))

-This hack has some limitations:
-* Lip sync can be approximative.
-* The MediaRecorder internal buffers can lead to some important jitter. libstreaming tries to compensate that jitter.

-It's hard to tell how well this hack is going to work on a phone.
-It does work well on many devices though.

 ### Encoding with the MediaCodec API

-The **MediaCodec** API do not present the limitations I just mentionned, but has its own issues.
 There are actually two ways to use the MediaCodec API: with buffers or with a surface.

 The buffer-to-buffer method uses calls to [**dequeueInputBuffer**](http://developer.android.com/reference/android/media/MediaCodec.html#dequeueInputBuffer(long)) and [**queueInputBuffer**](http://developer.android.com/reference/android/media/MediaCodec.html#queueInputBuffer(int, int, int, long, int)) to feed the encoder with raw data.
-That seems easy right ?
-Well it's not, because video encoders that you get access to with this API are using different color formats and you need to support all of them.
+That seems easy, right?
+Well, it's not, because video encoders that you get access to with this API are using different color formats and you need to support all of them.
 A list of those color formats is available [here](http://developer.android.com/reference/android/media/MediaCodecInfo.CodecCapabilities.html).
 Moreover, many encoders claim support for color formats they don't actually support properly or can present little glitches.

 All the [**hw**](http://guigui.us/libstreaming/doc/net/majorkernelpanic/streaming/hw/package-summary.html) package is dedicated to solving those issues.
 See in particular [**EncoderDebugger**](http://guigui.us/libstreaming/doc/net/majorkernelpanic/streaming/hw/EncoderDebugger.html) class.

-If streaming with that API fails, libstreaming fallbacks on streaming with the **MediaRecorder API**.

 The surface-to-buffer method uses the [createInputSurface()](http://developer.android.com/reference/android/media/MediaCodec.html#createInputSurface()) method.
-This method is probably the best way to encode raw video from the camera but it requires android 4.3 and up.
+This method is probably the best way to encode raw video from the camera but it requires Android 4.3 or newer.
+(A cleanup is in progress to make this the only streaming method. -DA)

 The [**gl**](http://guigui.us/libstreaming/doc/net/majorkernelpanic/streaming/gl/package-summary.html) package is dedicated to using the MediaCodec API with a surface.